Zeta integrals, Schwartz spaces and local functional equations: Conventions

-\mysubsection{Representations} Unless otherwise specified, all representations are realized on $\CC$-vector spaces and the group acts from the left.
-The underlying vector space of a representation $\pi$ will be systematically denoted as $V_\pi$, sometimes identified with $\pi$ itself by abusing notations.
-A \emph{continuous representation} of a locally compact separated group $\Gamma$ on a topological vector space $V$ corresponds to a continuous homomorphism $\Gamma \times V \to V$.
+Unless otherwise specified, all representations are realized on $\CC$-vector spaces and the group acts from the left.
+The underlying vector space of a representation $\pi$ will be systematically denoted as $V_\pi$, sometimes identified with $\pi$ itself by abusing notation.
+A \emph{continuous representation} of a locally compact separated group $\Gamma$ on a topological vector space $V$ corresponds to a continuous linear action $\Gamma \times V \to V$.
 The \emph{unitary representations} are always realized as isometries on Hilbert spaces.
 The contragredient (in a suitable category) of a representation $\pi$ is denoted by $\check{\pi}$.

-When discussing representations of Lie groups, we will occasionally work in the category of \emph{Harish-Chandra modules} or admissible $(\mathfrak{g}, K)$-modules.
+When discussing representations of Lie groups, we will occasionally work in the category of \emph{Harish-Chandra modules} or admissible $(\mathfrak{g}, K)$-modules; such modules are of finite length.
 The precise definition can be found in \cite[\S 4]{BK14}.